NVIDIA/TensorRT-Model-Optimizer/examples/onnx_ptq/README.md

 ### Evaluate the quantized ONNX model

 The evaluation script automatically downloads and uses the [ILSVRC/imagenet-1k](https://huggingface.co/datasets/ILSVRC/imagenet-1k) dataset from Hugging Face.
-As this is a gated repository, a valid `HF_TOKEN` will be required for accessing the dataset.
+This gated repository requires authentication via Hugging Face access token.
+See <https://huggingface.co/docs/hub/en/security-tokens> for details.
 The quantized ONNX ViT model can be evaluated on the ImageNet dataset as follows:

 ```bash
 python evaluate.py \